smbct/LOLH/README.md

 * Coexpression analysis:

 The analysis of coexpression consists in computing discrete correlations between the genes across the dataset.
-This analysis can be performed with the script `coexpression_main.py`
+This analysis can be performed with the script `coexpression_main.py`.
+Differential expression can also be performed with Seurat, by using the command `Rscript DE_testing.R` to validate the identity of then gene clusters.

 * Dynamical analysis: